foragepm/forage/readme.md

 # Forest

-A package manager ipfs proxy cache packaged up as an electron menu bar app.
+An IPFS-backed package manager proxy cache, packaged up as an electron menu bar app.

 ## How it works